scanhamman/ror1/README.md

 a) Replacement of the strings of categorised values by integers.
 The integers are as given by lookup tables (set up within the 'lup' or lookup schema) which effectively provide enumerations of these categorised values, e.g. the organisation, name, link, external id and relationship types.
-This is designed to make any future data processing quicker and more flexible.
+This is designed to make any future data processing quicker and future display more flexible.

 b) The expansion of the admin_data table, to include for each organisation the numbers of entities of each type it is linked with, e.g. how many names (of various types), links and external ids (of various types), relationships (of various types), locations, etc. are included in the ror record.
-This is to make it easier both to use and display the information, to support some of the production of summary data, and to more easily ientify organisations that are missing certain types of data.
+This is to make it easier both to use and display the information, to support some of the production of summary data, and to more easily identify organisations that are missing certain types of data.

 c) The addition of script codes to the name data.
 Though most of the the names listed (apart from acronyms) have language codes linked to them there is no explicit indication of the script being used.
-The great majority of the names are in latin but a substantial number use other script systems, such as Cyrilic, Greek, Arabic, Han, Hebrew or Gujarati.
+The great majority of the names use latin characters, but a substantial number use other script systems, such as Cyrilic, Greek, Arabic, Han, Hebrew or Gujarati.
 Full details are given by ISO 15924, which also provides the Unicode code pages on which each script can be found.
-Examining the Unicodes of the characters in the names allows the script to be readily identified, and this information is added to each name record, as being of potential value when displaying the data.
+Examining the Unicodes of the characters in the names allows the script to be readily identified, and this information is added to each name record, as being of potential value when selecting names for display.

 d) The simplification of a few field names to make them easier to use, e.g. country_subdivision_code becomes csubdiv_code, and continent_code becomes cont_code.

-The src data is designed to be used as the basis for ad hoc SQL queries of the data, and for an organisation data system UI, allowing data display and editing.
-They are also used as the basis of the summary statistics described below, and are designed to be the base data when integrating ror data into other systems.
+The src data is designed to be used as the basis for ad hoc SQL queries of the data.
+They are also used as the basis of the summary statistics described below, and are designed to provide a more useful set of base data when integrating ror data into other systems.
 Only one set of src data exists at any one time - the tables are recreated each time a version's data is transformed into them.

 <h3>Summary data and the smm schema</h3>

+TO DO

 <h3>Pre-requisites</h3>

-1) The system assumes that any v2 ROR data file required has already been downloaded from the Zenodo site and placed on the machine running the program, in a designated 'data folder'.
-It can be useful to simplify the name of this file (see Operation and arguments below).<br>
+1) The system assumes that any v2 ROR data file required has already been downloaded from the Zenodo site and placed on the machine running the program, in a designated 'data folder'.<br>
 2) The system requires a postgres database for holding the data.
 By default, this database is assumed to be named 'ror', but this can be changed in the configuration file (see below).
-The database must be created prior to the intial run of the system. <br>
+The database must be created prior to the intial run of the system.<br>
 3) <i>At the moment</i> - a Rust development environment is also required, as the system is most easily run from that environment.
 This means installing Rust and an IDE.
-VS Code is recommended as - like Rust itself - it is free of charge.
-A means of inspecting the Postgres database is also necessary - PgAdmin and / or DBeaver (Community edition) are free and very capable systems for this purpose.</i>
+VS Code is recommended as - like Rust itself - it is available free of charge.
+A means of inspecting the Postgres database is also necessary - PgAdmin and / or DBeaver (Community edition) are both free and very capable systems for this purpose.</i>

 <h3>Operation and arguments</h3>